Vinayak-D/UdacitySDCProjects/fusion/README.md

 Starter files from Udacity
 [Sensor Fusion](https://github.com/udacity/nd013-c2-fusion-starter)

+Copy all the .py files from this repo into the student folder in the above after downloading, and run loop_over_dataset.py

 Python, Matplotlib, Numpy, Scipy, Torch, EasyDict, cv2, zlib, open3d

 Sensor Fusion and Tracking of multiple road vehicles using Lidar Data